-Refurbished phones and devices aren’t necessarily bad, despite what many may believe.
+Refurbished samsung phones aren’t necessarily bad, despite what many may believe.
 However, when you pay for a brand new device, it’s more than a little frustrating to find out that you received a refurbished, repaired, or swapped out device instead.

 You should always know, before receiving it, whether a device it refurbished or not.
 Short of that, a business is using some pretty shady tactics to get one over on you.
 It’s happened before, and it will likely happen again.
 While shopping for a smartphone, you need to know the difference between a refurbished phone and a brand new phone.

-How to Check If a Phone Is Used or New
+How to Check If a Samsung Phone Is New or Refurbished

 If you want to find out if your phone is brand new or used, you can either check if it’s refurbished, or you can simply use a logical process to check for any signs of use that will let you know right away if it’s been used or it’s brand new.
 Checking for a used phone involves inspecting the phone and the respective box it came in.